alexzhyshko/Bot.io/README.md

 	File result = docLoader.loadDocument(docId);
 ```

-### Framework is configured to be build to jar using shading
+### Framework is can be built to jar using shading